Sixth Form Life

 The team of four Senior Student Ambassadors have responsibilities for the following whole school themes; character development, well-being, student forum and Houses with rewards.
 The Ambassadors lead teams of prefects to make a difference to our school community and engage with students from all year groups.
 This leads to entertaining events such as a teacher version of University Challenge and the creation of well-being week to promote mindfulness and a balanced lifestyle.

-There are three other teams that are led by Senior Prefects who over-see the transition to Year 7 and Sixth Form Wellbeing as well as the Curriculum Enrichment.
+There are four other teams that are led by Senior Prefects who over-see the transition to Year 7 and Sixth Form Wellbeing as well as the Curriculum Enrichment.
 The transition teams are always busy in the autumn term with students starting the new school year but support continues throughout the year, with the Student Leaders liaising closely with the Head of Year.
 The Curriculum Enrichment team are raising the profile of smaller subjects and bringing opportunities to all students to find out about lesser known pathways, including launching a Curriculum Enrichment week in the autumn term.

 The school offers support and a variety of opportunities to prepare leaders of the future.

 Sixth Form students are an integral part of the school community; they are role models for younger students in the school.

 Year 12 students help to mentor girls in Year 7 and as leaders of our six Houses (Ursa, Delphinus, Pegasus, Cygnus, Phoenix and Aquila), they encourage participation in all House activities; from Literacy Week to Sports Day and House based charity fund-raising events.